-The NSWSPC operates under a Memorandum of Understanding with the Director-General of the NSW Department of Education and Communities (DEC).
+The NSWSPC operates under a Memorandum of Understanding with the Secretary of the NSW Department of Education (DoE).
 This Memorandum identifies the Council's role as being "to enhance the effectiveness of NSW public school Principals through advocacy, support, professional learning and collegial networks, which in turn will lead to improved learning outcomes for students in NSW public education".

 The Council is actively involved in a wide range of forward-thinking initiatives and representative activities.
 These focus on:

-The Council also shares in the ownership of a national journal for Principals called Principal Matters and is involved in the activities of Principals Australia.
+The Council also shares in the ownership of a national journal for Principals called Principal Matters and is involved in the activities of Principals Australia Institute (PAI).

-The Council is a member of the International Confederation of Principals (ICP).
+The Council actively supports the work of the International Confederation of Principals (ICP).
 Through the ICP, the Council has direct links with similar Principals' representative bodies in many countries across the world.

 "Local councils, regional committees, State Assembly, State Executive, reference groups and project teams comprise the key elements of the structure of the NSWSPC."

-Secondary Principals in each of the state's ten DEC regions usually form a regional council which acts as the focal point of NSWSPC activities at the regional level.
+Secondary Principals in each of the Council's ten regions usually form a regional council which acts as the focal point of NSWSPC activities at the regional level.
 In some regions, however, meetings of principals at the local level will also occur to discuss Council business.

-Regional councils play an important role in providing advice and feedback to the Regional Director, facilitating regional communication, providing forums for professional learning and discussion and providing a professional support network for Principals.
+Regional councils play an important role in providing advice and feedback on a wide range of issues, facilitating regional communication, providing forums for professional learning and discussion and providing a professional support network for Principals.
 Each regional council elects a number of delegates to represent it at State Assembly.
 In turn, these regional delegates act as a communication channel on behalf of State Assembly and State Executive in discussing major policy issues and other matters at the regional and local level.
-Regional councils also provide Secondary Principal representatives to DEC regional committees, which in turn leads to enhanced communication and liaison with regional staff.
+Regional councils also provide Secondary Principal representatives to various working parties, which in turn leads to enhanced communication and liaison with DoE staff.